noamtashma/rfcs/text/0000-better-function-taits.md

 * remove the old syntax altogether, completing the RFC.

-### should we change the rustc error messages when it encounters a misplaced `Fn(Closure, ..)` type?
+### Should we change the rustc error messages when it encounters a misplaced `Fn(Closure, ..)` type?
 one might suspect that after this change programmers will be moe inclined to type an `Fn(Closure, ..)` type instead of a more appropriate and more common `Fn(&Closure, ..)` type, since now it has a shorter and simpler name. therefore, it might be needed to update rustc's error's to add a new hint.

-### should datatypes named `Closure` be outlawed completely, or should they be allowed, as long as the programmer doesn't use them in the types of anonymous functions?
+### Should datatypes named `Closure` be outlawed completely, or should they be allowed, as long as the programmer doesn't use them in the types of anonymous functions?
 this is a rade-off between backwards compatibility and consistency - allowing that name might help someone that used the name `Closure` as a datatype maintain backwards compatibility. however, having a specific datatype name in the language that can't be use in the type of anonymous functions is unseemly and inelegant.

 # Future possibilities
 [future-possibilities]: #future-possibilities

-### extending this to other smart pointers
+### Extending this to other smart pointers
 for example, require for the generators feature, is a new function trait `FnPin` which, in our syntax, would look like `Fn(&mut Pin<Closure>, ...)`. this then becomes a natural extention of the syntax, and removes the clunkiness of adding a new function trait into the language. in fact, one might allow all smart pointer types to be the first argument. what will be the uses of that, and what will be the syntax for creating that kind of anonymous function, will need to be determined.

-### more general lifetimes for function traits
+### More general lifetimes for function traits

 Introducing the `Closure` input introduces new positions for lifetime parameters (in the immutable and mutable reference cases).
 What should be done with them?
 The current RFC basically ignores that possibility - even writing any lifetime parameter there is an error.
 This is in order to minimize the change the RFC would bring.
 Changing that would necessitate a change to the type system, which we do not require now.
 However, using that lifetime parameter in types can be beneficial.